Inglewood, California: Former Teams

 Inglewood was the former home of the Los Angeles Lakers of the NBA and of the Los Angeles Kings of the NHL from 1967 to 1999, as well as the Los Angeles Sparks of the WNBA from 1997 to 2000.
 All teams moved to Crypto.com Arena for the following seasons.

-Olympic & Paralympic Games
+Olympic and Paralympic Games

 At the 1984 Summer Olympics, The Forum hosted the basketball competition and the men's handball final.
-During the 2028 Summer Olympics, the opening and closing ceremonies will be held at the SoFi Stadium.
-The venue will also host soccer games and archery during the Olympics.
-The Forum will host all the gymnastics events during the games.
+During the 2028 Summer Olympics, the opening and closing ceremonies will be held at SoFi Stadium, which will also host the swimming events.
+Intuit Dome will host all the basketball events during the games.

 2026 FIFA World Cup

-SoFi Stadium will host several matches during the 2026 FIFA World Cup, which will be held across the US, Canada and Mexico.
+SoFi Stadium will host several matches during the 2026 FIFA World Cup, which will be held across the US, Canada, and Mexico.